How to Fix your Door Latch that Won’t Retract

 When you take apart the door, thoroughly clean all sections of each part of the door.
 You could use wipes to do this.

 If the dirt is has to get off, place the parts of the door into plain vinegar until you see the grime disappearing.
 Then reattach the elements to the door.
 Cleaning all the dirt out of your spring bolt, door latch, and strike hole plate, will prevent future rust.

 Hopefully you now have a fully functioning door latch that retracts.
-If you’re still unable to identify the problem, make sure to speak to a professional who can fully examine your door handle, and get you some new high quality locks.
-Make sure you get the issue solved correctly, as a short term fix is just going to result in you needing to waste more time fixing your stuck door latch again.
+If you’re still unable to identify the problem, make sure to speak to a professional locksmith who can fully examine your door handle, and get you some new high quality locks.
+Make sure you get the issue solved correctly, as a short term fix is just going to result in you needing to waste more time fixing your stuck door latch issue again.
 If this is becoming a regular problem for you, it may be a good idea to order some higher quality lock products so there’s less maintenance.
 For now though, you should be able to have a closed door with the ability of shutting completely.